tc39/proposal-oom-fails-fast/README.md

 ```
 so JavaScript code can directly fault to `HostFaultHandler`.

+See [ponyfill `panic`](https://github.com/endojs/endo/pull/2815) for an imperfect ponyfill of the `panic` function from this proposal.

 ## Why

 See [OOM Must Fail-Fast](./oom-must-fail-fast-README.md) for the original motivation and rationale, most of which is still interesting and valid.